yunnanpl/esp32_python_gasmeter/README.md

 + fill the offset.py file
 + upload all files to esp32
   + not necesarily easy - I used webrepl, but it might require connecting to the esp32 through serial putty to connect to network
-+ connect reed sensor to esp32
++ connect sensor to esp32
-  + connect any power (3.3 or 5 V) from esp32 to reed
+  + connect any power (3.3 or 5 V) from esp32 to the sensor
-  + connect digital output from reed to pin 21 of esp32
+  + connect digital output from the sensor to pin 21 of esp32
-+ place reed sensor in the sensor slot of the gas meter
++ place sensor in the sensor slot of the gas meter (recommended to use the 3d printed holder)
 + done

 There is a slot for a sensor.
 It is partially not important how the sensor is mounted, only the "glass-part" of the sensor has to be on the right side of the slot.
 My sensor is relatively large, and has a potentiometer, so it does not completely fit there (still, I will try to resolder the potentiometer, to hide the sensor in the slot).